-Pods can be used in front and behind and typically used two at a time.
-Most often pods are used in combination with Slants in the rear and pods under the front hooves.
+Pods can be used in front and behind and are typically used two at a time.
+Most often PODS are used in combination with SLANTS in the rear and PODS under the front hooves.
 But can also be used under all four hooves.

-Pods provide information on the habitual loading of the hoof, medial or lateral side, heel, toe loading are often observed as well as medial or lateral side, heel, or toe loading.
+PODS provides information on the habitual loading of the hoof, medial or lateral side, heel, toe loading is often observed as well as medial or lateral side, heel, or toe loading.
 Pods may roll out from under the hoof if the horse is not straight loading his weight onto the pod therefore use caution at first to see how he is loading on one hoof before adding more pods.

 Rarely are there horses that progress to PODS in the first session.
 It seems to offer some type of relief through the jaw, as the most significant horse was one who had broken her jaw prior to SURE FOOT.
 She stood on the pods and looked extremely comfortable both while on them and in moving afterward.